Agrylin (Anagrelide Hydrochloride)

 Primary Uses

-Agrylin is used to treat essential thrombocythaemia, a condition where the bone marrow produces excessive amounts of platelets (blood cells that help with clotting).
+Agrylin is primarily used to treat essential thrombocythaemia, a condition characterized by an excessive number of platelets.

 How It Works